-ILLUMINATED RETICLE OPERATION/BATTERY REPLACEMENT (MODEL MP6245BF8 ONLY)
+ILLUMINATED RETICLE OPERATION/BATTERY REPLACEMENT (Model RR3940BS13 only)

-The red dot at the center of the reticle crosshairs is illuminated.
-The illumination adjustment dial is located at the end of the side focus knob.
-To increase the brightness, set the control to a higher number (opposite the white index mark).
-To turn off the illumination, and when storing the scope, set the dial to any of the "Off" positions (dots) between each numbered illumination setting.
+The DZ 22LR reticle in this model is illuminated.
+The illumination adjustment dial is located opposite from the windage adjustment.
+To increase the brightness, set the control to a higher number (opposite the white index dot).
+To turn off the illumination and when storing the scope, set the dial to any of the "Off" positions (dots) between each numbered illumination setting.

-To replace the battery, remove the cap (see photo, right) on the end of the brightness adjustment control knob using a coin, and insert a CR2032 battery with the "+" mark facing up.
+To replace the battery, remove the cap on the brightness adjustment control knob using a coin (see photo, below), and insert a CR2032 battery with the "+" mark facing up.